h4fide/ESP32-C6-RGB-LED-Control/README.md

-# ESP32-C6-RGB-LED-Control
+# ESP32-C6 RGB LED Control

 This repository contains Arduino code for controlling the built-in RGB LED on the ESP32-C6 microcontroller.
-It provides a simple and flexible way to manage LED colors and create blinking patterns.
+It provides a simple and flexible way to manage LED colors.

+## Important Note

+The built-in RGB LED on the ESP32-C6 is connected to `GPIO 8`.
+This is already configured in the code, but it's crucial to know if you're working with other components or modifying the pin configuration.

 ## Features

-- Easy control of the built-in RGB LED
+- Easy control of the built-in RGB LED on GPIO 8
 - Predefined color constants for common colors
 - Simple function to set any RGB color
-- Flexible blinking function with customizable timing
-- Example usage demonstrating various light patterns

-## Hardware Requirements

-- ESP32-C6 board (ensure your board has a built-in RGB LED)
+- Easily expandable to include more colors and patterns

 ## Software Requirements